 With the tips below you will find candid, real-world experiences.
 These methods did not merely manifest overnight but took time to develop and will continue to evolve.
 While the following suggestions are focused on learning photography, a lot of these strategies could be modified to fit other spaces and materials.
 When it comes right down to it, we are all modeling safe, responsible, and creative use of artistic tools.

-When I first walked into my classroom and neighboring darkroom at the high school, it was clean, organized, and downright sparkly.
+When I first walked into my classroom and the neighboring darkroom at the high school, it was clean, organized, and downright sparkly.
 My building was by no means new.
 However, the teacher who built and organized our darkroom was obviously in the know when it came to equipment and facilities.

 And then I experienced adolescents.